 What is Christianity?

-Christianity is a monotheistic faith, sharing common traditions and values with both Judaism and Islam.
-Together these three major monotheistic faiths are referred to as ‘Abrahamic’ in view of the shared common ancestry through Abraham and his descendents (the so-called ‘Patriarchs’, as described in the first book of the Old Testament, Genesis).
-The Christian scriptures are based on the Old Testament, which shares
+Christianity is a monotheistic faith that shares common traditions and values with Judaism.
+These two major monotheistic faiths are referred to as ‘Abrahamic’ given the shared common ancestry through Abraham and his descendants (the so-called ‘Patriarchs’, as described in the first book of the Old Testament, Genesis).
+The Christian scriptures are based on the Old Testament, which shares a great deal of material with Jewish scriptures, and the New Testament, which describes the work of Jesus as well as containing many letters written by St Paul and other early adherents to fledgling Christian communities and individuals growing up around the eastern Mediterranean.

 History

-It soon grew into a faith that was open to non-Jews as well, and within a century of the death of Jesus had become a significant and radical religion active throughout the Roman Empire.
-Early Christians were persecuted by the Roman powers, but during the fourth century after Jesus’ death Christianity had become the state religion following the conversion of Emperor Constantine.
-Since that time, Christianity has developed into one of the global faiths, with adherents in virtually every country.
+Christianity began as a development of Judaism following the death and resurrection of Jesus, the Christ (which means ‘anointed one’ in Greek).
+It soon grew into a faith open to non-Jews as well.
+Within a century of the death of Jesus, Christianity became a significant and radical religion active throughout the Roman Empire.
+Early Christians were persecuted by the Roman powers, but during the fourth century, Christianity became the state religion following the conversion of Emperor Constantine.
+Since then, Christianity has developed into one of the global faiths, with adherents in virtually every country.
 The values and beliefs have become embedded into the cultures of what we now refer to as ‘The West’.
-In the UK, in particular, the legal, political, educational and many other aspects of society are based on Christian principles.
+In the UK, the legal, political, educational, and many other aspects of society are based on Christian principles.

 Beliefs and Rituals

 Christianity is a redemptive faith, believing that God became directly involved in the life of all creation in the form of his son, Jesus, who is recognised as the saviour of humanity.
 He is the son of God and has a transformative quality.
 Christians believe that it is through Jesus that we can know God.
 It is through God’s grace that we are all saved and redeemed from our sin.
-Since the formation of the early
+Since the formation of the early church, a vast array of forms of Christianity have developed across the world.
+Christians often talk in terms of denominations (e.g., The Catholic Church, the Church of England, the Orthodox Church, the Methodist Church, The Baptist Union, the United Reformed Church, etc).
+These are more formal structures, but other types of churches or Christian communities are exploring other ways of being Christian (the Pentecostal churches, house churches, network churches, etc).

 Jesus’ death and resurrection

-Regardless of the various structures, at the heart of the Christian faith is the death and resurrection of Jesus which is celebrated each Easter.
-Jesus was crucifed on Good Friday.
+Regardless of the various structures, at the heart of the Christian faith is the death and resurrection of Jesus, which is celebrated each Easter.
+Jesus was crucified on Good Friday.
 Christians believe that Jesus died to save us, and was resurrected after three days on Easter Sunday, and ascended to heaven where he is alive and concerned for us on earth.
-Jesus resurrection is remembered during the service of Holy Communion, or Eucharist, when Christians eat bread (Christ’s body) and drink wine (Christ’s blood).
+Jesus’ resurrection is remembered during the service of Holy Communion, or Eucharist, when Christians eat bread (Christ’s body) and drink wine (Christ’s blood).
 The symbolism of rebirth and renewal is very important to Christianity.
 Jesus taught a message that ‘no one can see the kingdom of God unless he is born again.’
 (John 3:3).
 The image of the cross has central importance to Christianity.

 Baptism